“It’s called parenting!”

 Our job is not ‘parenting’ as an action, but being a ‘parent’ and part of a relationship.

 We need to move away from thinking we need to be doing something to children, and instead focus on working with them.
-We need to stop ‘parenting’ them.
+We need to stop ‘parenting’ them, as if it were something to inflict on a child until they turn into what you want.

 “What do my children most need from me?
 The answer is humbling: They need me to let them be.” –Ben Hewitt

-Of course, we need to provide for our children’s basic needs and safety, but there is no list of ‘good parenting’ techniques that you can apply to children uniformly to achieve ‘success’.
+Of course, we need to provide for our children’s basic needs and safety, we need to support and guide them as they grow, but there is no list of ‘good parenting’ techniques that you can apply to children uniformly to achieve ‘success’.
 Parenting is big business and many have tried to sell us this lie.
 There are endless books, tips, and tricks you can try to get children to do what you want, ‘for their own good’.
 We suppose that we have control over who they become and the right to decide that for them.
 But that shouldn’t be our goal!

 “But, in fact, parenting is a terrible invention.
 It hasn’t improved the lives of children and parents, and in some ways it’s arguably made them worse.
 For middle-class parents, trying to shape their children into worthy adults becomes the source of endless anxiety and guilt coupled with frustration.
 And for their children, parenting leads to an oppressive cloud of hovering expectations.” -Alison Gopnik